hyp3rd/sectools/README.md

 - `SecureReadFile` only permits relative paths under `os.TempDir()` by default.
 Use `SecureReadFileWithOptions` to allow absolute paths or alternate roots.
 - Paths containing `..` are rejected to prevent directory traversal.
+- `SecureReadFile` has no default size cap; use `SecureReadFileWithMaxSize` or `SecureReadFileWithOptions` with `MaxSizeBytes` when file size is untrusted.
 - Symlinks are rejected by default; when allowed, paths that resolve outside the allowed roots are rejected.
 - File access is scoped with `os.OpenRoot` on the resolved root when symlinks are disallowed.
 When symlinks are allowed, files are opened via resolved paths after symlink checks.
 See the Go `os.Root` docs for platform-specific